 Prague is a beautiful city to visit during daytime and becomes even more attractive at night time, especially for avid photographers.
 Most of the buildings are lit at night and the city turns into a magical fairy tale.

 Plan your trip with the Czech Republic Travel Guide

 Food in Prague

 One pastry you will come across everywhere in the streets of Prague is Trdelnik.
 It’s a cylindrical rolled dough wrapped around a stick and cooked over an open flame and topped with sugar.
 You see street vendors selling Trdelnik and a multitude of little bakeries and cafes that are continuously preparing fresh ones.
 You can either eat them plain or filled with various fillings like chocolate and cream.
 I don’t have a sweet tooth, but I really loved them.

-There are many great dishes to try when in Prague, however, one dish we can highly recommend is the pork knuckle.
+There are many great dishes to try when in Prague, even on a budget, however, one dish we can highly recommend is the pork knuckle.
 There are plenty of restaurants offering these giant, but oh-so-tasty knuckles.
 You can then wash all this meat away with one of the world famous Czech beers such as Pilsner Urquell, the first ever pilsner type blonde lager in the world, or the Czech version of Budweiser.
 The Czech Republic consumes the highest quantity of beer per capita in the world, more than the Belgians or Germans.

 Have you already been to Prague?
 What has inspired you the most in the city?
 Or what inspires you to go and visit Prague?